SamSyntax/go-lb/README.md

 forwarding to "localhost:8000"
 ```
 Customization
-Number of Servers: You can modify the number of servers spawned by changing the argument passed to the Spawner function in main.go.
+Number of Servers: You can modify the number of servers spawned by changing the <b>-amount</b> flag value.
 Ports: The backend servers listen on ports 8000 and higher.
 You can modify the port range in the Spawner function.
 Dependencies
 This project does not require any third-party dependencies.
 It only uses the Go standard library.